Marlowfjellet

-Marlowfjellet is a mountain in Nathorst Land at Spitsbergen, Svalbard.
-It has three peaks of 1,052, 1,016 and 1,022, m.a.s.l., respectively, and extends over a length of about six kilometers.
-The mountain is surrounded by the glaciers of Sysselmannbreen and Steenstrupbreen.
+Marlowfjellet is a mountain in Nathorst Land at Spitsbergen, in the Svalbard archipelago of Norway.
+The mountain is a 6-kilometer-long ridge with three peaks of 1,052, 1,016 and 1,022, m.a.s.l., respectively, running from south to north.
+The mountain is surrounded by the Sysselmannbreen and Steenstrupbreen glaciers.
 It is named after Norwegian mining engineer and military officer Wolmer Tycho Marlow.